localhots/satan/README.md

-# Satan
+# Shezmu

-Satan is a daemon execution platform for Go apps.
+Shezmu is a daemon execution platform for Go apps.

 * What is a daemon execution platform?
 * What does it provide?